Home Decor

 How to Achieve Visual Harmony?

-If your home features modern decor, a metal frame might be the perfect fit.
+If your home has modern decor, a metal frame might be the perfect fit.
 For a more traditional setting, a classic wooden frame could be more appropriate.
 The color of the frame can also play a significant role; it should either complement the room's color scheme or provide a striking contrast that still feels intentional.
 Think about the mood you want to create in the space and select a frame that contributes to that atmosphere.

 What If You Don’t Want to Use a Traditional Frame?

 For those who prefer a more modern or minimalistic look, ditching the traditional frame can be a bold choice.
-Here's how to pull it off:
+Here's how to pull it off.

 Adhesive Strips